Kernel Mean Embedding of Distributions: A Review and Beyond: Kernel Mean Estimation and Approximation

 An alternative approach to kernel mean approximation is to find a finite representation of the kernel mean directly.
 One of the most effective approaches depends on the \emph{random feature map} \citep{Rahimi2007}.
 That is, instead of relying on the implicit feature map provided by the kernel, the basic idea of random feature approximation is to explicitly map the data to a low-dimensional Euclidean inner product space using a randomized feature map $\mathbf{z}:\rr^d\rightarrow\rr^m$ such that

 where $\mathbf{z}(\x) := \mathbf{W}^\top\x$ and $w_{ij}\sim p(\w)$.
 If elements of $\mathbf{W}$ are drawn from an appropriate distribution $p(\w)$, the Johnson-Lindenstrauss Lemma \citep{Dasgupta2003,Blum2005} ensures that this transformation will preserve similarity between data points.
-In \citet{Rahimi2007}, $p(\w)$ is chosen to be the Fourier transform of translation-invariant kernels $k(\x-\y)$.
+In \citet{Rahimi2007}, $p(\w)$ is chosen to be the Fourier transform of translation-invariant kernels $k(\x,\y) = \psi(\x-\y)$.
 Given a feature map $\mathbf{z}$, a finite approximation of the kernel mean can be obtained directly as

 Since $\mathbf{z}(\x_i)\in\rr^m$ for all $i$, so does $\tilde{\muv}_{\pp{P}}$.
 Hence, there is no need to store all the vectors $\mathbf{z}(\x_i)$.
-In addition to giving us a compact representation of kernel mean, these randomized feature maps accelerate the evaluation of the algorithms that use kernel mean embedding (see, \eg, \citet{Kar2012,Le2013,Pham2013} and references therein for extensions).
+In addition to giving us a compact representation of kernel mean, these randomized feature maps accelerate the evaluation of the algorithms that use kernel mean embedding (see, \eg, \citealp{Kar2012,Le2013,Pham2013} and references therein for extensions).
 Note that the approximation \eqref{eq:kme-approximation} is so general that it can be obtained as soon as one knows how to compute $\mathbf{z}(\x)$.
 Other approaches such as low-rank approximation are also applicable.
 As we can see, the advantage of this approach is that given any finite approximation of $\phi(\x)$, it is easy to approximate the kernel mean.
 Moreover, the resulting approximation has been shown to enjoy good empirical performance.
-The downside of this approach is that as the approximation lives in a finite dimensional space, a theoretical guarantee relating this approximation back to the infinite-dimensional counterpart may be difficult to obtain.
-A preliminary result is given in \citet[Lemma 1]{Lopez-Paz15:Towards}.
-Also, the random features are limited to only a certain class of kernel functions.
+The downside of this approach is that the random features are limited to only a certain class of kernel functions.